nsouzarj/cra-frontend/DOCKER.md

 3. Use multi-stage builds to reduce image size
 4. Implement health checks in production environments
 5. Use Docker secrets for sensitive configuration data
+6. Regularly scan images for vulnerabilities
+7. Use resource limits to prevent containers from consuming excessive resources
+8. Implement proper logging strategies for production environments

+## Recent Enhancements

+The Docker configuration has been enhanced with:
+1. Improved Nginx configuration with better error handling
+2. Health checks for all services
+3. Better resource management with restart policies
+4. Enhanced reverse proxy configuration for API requests
+5. Improved caching for static assets